oliverjam/learn-react-testing/README.md

 #### Testing interactivity

-We're trying to test components that _do stuff_ here, so we need a way to simulate events.
-Luckily the ReactDOM package exposes `TestUtils`, which includes the `Simulate` method.
-This can simulate any event that React understands.
+We're trying to test components that _do stuff_ here, so we need a way to trigger events.
+In order for events to work our elements need to actually be in the document.
+To achieve this we can use `document.body.appendChild(root)`.

+Once our element is in the document we can trigger standard DOM events (e.g. `button.click()`).

 Imagine the `Button` component we're testing changes its text from 'click me' to 'just clicked' when you click it.